 The Maine scenery is breathtaking year-round and visitors should make the best of the seasons.
 The warmer months present you with gorgeous vistas of clear blue water and green foliage.
 The autumn months paint a palette of reds, oranges, yellows and browns across the landscape.
 In the winter, snow covers the land and provides stunning photo opportunities.
 Depending on your preferences and the seasons, these panoramas can be enjoyed from hiking trails, scenic overlooks accessible by car or by water in your canoe or kayak.

-Things to do at Long Lake ME
+Things to Do at Long Lake

 - Vacation Rentals